Ascension Providence Hospital Diagnostic Radiology - Curriculum

 A didactic curriculum that spans one and a half years is covered by an extensive conference experience that includes daily morning conferences, afternoon conferences, interdepartmental conferences and board review.
 The curriculum and interdepartmental conference schedule are based on an organ system approach with reading assignments, lecture topics and video conferences organized around a specific “organ system”.
 We belong to a visiting professorship consortium that permits our residents to enjoy a visiting professor program at various local hospitals (8 times a year).
 Rotations are monthly and include a balance of case reading and procedural experience.

-An asterisk (*) signifies that resident attendance at this conference is considered optional by the program director.
+An asterisk (*) signifies that resident attendance at this conference is optional / rotation specific.

-A monthly journal club is hosted by Dr. Brian Puszar and additional faculty.
+A monthly journal club is hosted by faculty.
 Articles of contemporary interest are presented by individual residents and discussed “round table” style.
-The event is typically held after hours at a local pub.
+The event is typically followed by social activities at a local pub.
 This encourages informal discussion and contributes to a friendly, collegial atmosphere.

 A weekly reading assignment and review of the assignment occurs at Monday morning conference.
-The seniors and 3rd year residents have created a one-year revolving curriculum based on the highly regarded text book and has divided salient topics into reading lessons, with discussion.
-These follow the organ-specific curriculum.
+The 1st year residents present a topic from the highly regarded text book, with further discussion of salient details by senior residents and faculty.
+These sessions are coordinated with MSU curriculum.

 Interesting Case Conference